Recreational Installations & Service Co.

 Wouldn't you like to sit back and enjoy the comfort of a fire like this???

 Well here at Recreational Installations, we have a very large selection of gas logs sets to suite any need, want or price range.
 The main brands that we sell are Empire, Monessen, and R.H.
 Peterson.
 These brands have many sizes and styles of logs to choose from.
 There are also four different types of burners to choose from in either vented or vent-free.

 Here is some information about the different types of burners that are available.

 Manual - With the manual control the burner is operated by a control dial.
-There is no remote capabilities, there for you must get up and turn the burner on and off and adjust the flame height by using a dial.
-There is usually three flame hight settings; low, medium, and high.
+There are no remote capabilities, therefore you must get up and turn the burner on and off and adjust the flame height by using a dial.
+There are usually three flame height settings- low, medium and high.
 This burner is the entry level of burners.

 Intermittent Control- With this burner there is no standing pilot, a remote is used to turn to pilot and burner off and on.
 The remote also controls the flame height.

 What's the difference between vented and vent-free gas logs?